Seollal: Celebrating Korean New Year

 During the days that lead up to the new year, Koreans often clean their homes from top to bottom.
 Doing so is meant to symbolize washing away the previous year and opening the doors to good fortune in the one ahead.

-Completing the charye ceremony
+Completing the Charye Ceremony

 After cleaning the house, the jesa table is prepared, and the family gets to work putting together traditional food items for the rite of charye, a way to pay tribute to ancestors.